Aylen Alvarez Shows Off Curves In Skintight Black Latex Dress For Sizzling New Instagram Photo

 “Damn babe, you’re absolutely gorgeous and sexy,” a third commenter remarked.

-A fourth Aylen Alvarez supporter filled their comment with adjectives to describe her beauty and expressed a desire to be in a romantic relationship with her.
+A fourth supporter filled their reply with adjectives to describe the model, expressing a desire to be in a romantic relationship with her.

 “Smart.
 Educated.
 Beautiful.
 Jeez.
 Marry Me.
-Please,” they wrote.
+Please,” they gushed.

 This is hardly the first time that Aylen has worn a curve-hugging dress in one of her Instagram photos.
-In a previous post, the design she sported it featured ruching down the center and a low neckline and a drawstring tie in the middle of the hem.
-Unlike the dress in her most recent photo, that one was from popular fast-fashion brand Fashion Nova.
+In a previous post, the ensemble she wore featured ruching down the center and a low neckline and a drawstring tie in the middle of the hem.
+Unlike the dress in her most recent upload, that one was from popular fast-fashion brand Fashion Nova.

-Aylen stood in a door frame for both of the photos in the upload and called her location “Club Quarantine” in the geotag, a reference to the ongoing coronavirus pandemic.
+Aylen stood in a door frame for both of the photos in the upload and called her location “Club Quarantine” in the geotag — a reference to the ongoing coronavirus pandemic.

 “License to chill,” she wrote in the caption.”
 I hope everyone is staying safe.”